bhanug12/robust_deep_ordinal_regression/README.md

-We release the code for the paper - Robust Deep Ordinal Regression under Label Noise https://arxiv.org/pdf/1912.03488.pdf
+We release the code for the paper - Robust Deep Ordinal Regression under Label Noise https://arxiv.org/pdf/1912.03488.

+Abstract: The real-world data is often susceptible to label noise, which might constrict the effectiveness of the existing state of the art algorithms for ordinal regression.
+Existing works on ordinal regression do not take label noise into account.
+We propose a theoretically grounded approach for class conditional label noise in ordinal regression problems.
+We present a deep learning implementation of two commonly used loss functions for ordinal regression that is both - 1) robust to label noise, and 2) rank consistent for a good ranking rule.
+We verify these properties of the algorithm empirically and show robustness to label noise on real data and rank consistency.
+To the best of our knowledge, this is the first approach for robust ordinal regression models.

+Published as a conference paper in the 12th Asian Conference of Machine Learning.

 Cite the paper as: